There isn't a single person who hasn't faced a situation that required delegating tasks to others – whether in personal or professional surroundings.

-A skill that can be learned
+A skill that you can learn

-Think of it this way – if you never give them the freedom to show their abilities, you'll never discover what they are capable of, and consequently – you'll never be able to delegate appropriately.
+Think of it this way: if you never give them the freedom to show their abilities, you'll never discover what they are capable of, and consequently, you'll never be able to delegate appropriately.

 Make sure you know your employees